 16. Understanding the American Psychological Association Code of Ethics

 Ethical considerations are important to any group of professionals.
-Psychologists are therapists, educators, and researchers, thus their codes of ethics address all these areas of expertise.
+Psychologists are therapists, educators, and researchers, and thus, their codes of ethics address all these areas of expertise.

 17. Student-Teacher Relationship Laws

 In this lesson, we will examine the ethical and legal ramifications of a teacher and student getting involved in an inappropriate relationship.
 We'll also look how the age and status of both parties can change which laws apply.

 Earning College Credit